wwwdotfriend/md_combine/README.md

 ## Usage

-Run with `python md_combine.py` and input the folder containing your markdown files.
+Run `md_combine.py` and input the filepath containing your markdown files.
 It'll output the .txt file next to the script.